 I like certain blades a little more than others, depending on the time of the year.
 Does it really make a difference, I would certainly say yes.
 One of my favorite “buggy” blades to rig up during the hatch is Northland Tackle’s Golden Shiner in the Baitfish-Image series of colorado blades.
 I choose the colorado during the hatch because I like that slow turning thump sound while fishing low, versus the willow blade.
 While fishing higher in the water column, the willow is more effective due to what I call the flash factor, which with the longer blade, gives the fish the best possible chance to see it.
 Point is, that the gold and brown mix in the Baitfish-Image finish is a walleye-catching pattern….its very buggy.

 Another hatch category I like is what I refer to as “Anti-Freeze” Patterns.
-This term refers to metallic yellows, oranges and greens like those found on the Mr. Walleye Crawler Haulers from Northland.
-Specifically the Hex Sunfish and Firetiger patterns which offer the perfect mix of match the hatch color patterns.
+This term refers to metallic yellows, oranges, and greens like those found on the Mr. Walleye Crawler Haulers from Northland.
+Specifically, the Hex Sunfish and Firetiger patterns offer the perfect mix of match the hatch color patterns.

 Gold and copper, can’t get any more simple or buggy when it comes to these two metallic blades.
 Either is good on its own when rigging a harness yourself, but I have a little trick to share.
 I will interlock a pair of folded clevises so that the two blades are turning in tandem while running through the water column.
 Not sure what I mean, look at an inline muskie spinnerbait that has two blades on the wire, that’s what I am talking about.
 You get the gold and copper flash going on at the same time and you make your own mayfly catching rig with the components available on Northland’s website.